-The cost of roofs vary greatly based on several factors.
+The cost of roofs in our Mountain West region varies greatly based on several factors.
 There are several factors that make the project more or less difficult.
 This can include things like the season to the pitch (or steepness) of your roof.
-Naturally, the size of your roof, material and the level of complexity (many facets and angles) all affect cost.
+Naturally, the size of your roof, material, and level of complexity (many facets and angles) all affect cost.

 Does all that mean that fall is the perfect time to have your roof done?
 No. If you’ve lived here for a year or two, you’ve probably found that our fall season is usually VERY short.
 What it all means is that we do roofing year round, and the seasons are just one factor that can cause price and timeline to vary.
 Don’t let the weather discourage you from calling us!

-- Polymer modified asphalt, which allow for greater elasticity and granule retention.
+- Polymer-modified asphalt, which allows for greater elasticity and granule retention.
 On a hot summer day, we have even seen it regain its original shape after someone had stepped on the shingle.
 Malarkey Roofing Products also contain recycled products.
-The polymer uses plastics extracted from milk jugs, and for every 1000 square feet of Malarkey roofing products, they contain approximately five tires worth of recycled tire.
+The polymer uses plastics extracted from milk jugs, and for every 1000 square feet of Malarkey roofing products, they contain approximately five tires worth of recycled tires.

-- The tapered shim, which reduces the likelihood of troughing.
+- The tapered shim reduces the likelihood of troughing.

 - Larger reveal, which actually provides more covered area reducing overall cost whereas some companies covered area is slightly smaller and requires you to purchase more of their product.
 In other words, when purchasing shingles to cover a standard 10′ x 10′ area, Malarkey shingles gets you 10′ x 10′ (100% of a square unit) of covered area whereas other companies come up just short (around 98%), causing you to have to purchase more shingles.